-My first memory of writing are of my three-year-old self sitting at the sunny kitchen table with my mother, writing long letters to my Nana.
-I wrote my letters in red crayon; my mother wrote her letters in pen.
+Jennifer Roundell’s first memories of writing are of her three-year-old self sitting at the sunny kitchen table with her mother, writing long letters to her Nana.
+In red crayon.
+Jennifer didn’t know how to read yet, so when she was done, she asked her mother to read her what she’d written.

-I had no idea how to read or write at that point, so when I was done, I’d ask my mother to read what I’d written.
-My mother read my long, elaborate, and extremely insightful letters aloud.
-Three-year-old me sat back and listened, full of awe.
-I’d written all that?
-I was so amazed and impressed, I was hooked for life.
+Jennifer’s mother read Jennifer’s long, elaborate, and extremely insightful letters aloud.
+Three-year-old Jennifer sat back and listened, full of awe.
+She’d written all that?
+She was so amazed and impressed, she was hooked for life.

 Jennifer has tried out many different occupations.
 She’s been a skating coach, a swim instructor, a medical researcher, a high school teacher, and most importantly, a camp counselor.
 Her favorite, though, is being a writer.
 She uses a computer instead of a crayon now, and although she still writes letters to her loved ones, she spends most of her writing time composing fantasy stories for the young and the young-at-heart.